Manufactured by Hans Hecker Motorradfabrik, Lenaustraße 7, Nuremberg (earlier at Imhoffstrasse 24)

-Hans Hecker began production of motorcycles components in 1922 at his factory at Imhoff Road and later in the Lenaustraße 7 in Nuremberg with machines marketed under the name Emora which were distributed to various motorcycle manufacturers.
-This was a complete motorcycle chassis which required only the installation of an engine / transmission.
-In 1923 Hecker began to build complete motorcycles, and produced the H1 and H2 with engines from S & G.
+Hans Hecker began production of motorcycles components in 1922 at his factory at Imhoffstrasse (later at Lenaustraße 7) in Nuremberg with machines marketed under the name Emora which were sold to various motorcycle manufacturers including Maurer.
+This was a complete motorcycle chassis which required only the installation of an engine and transmission.
+In 1923 Hecker began to build complete motorcycles, and produced the H1 and H2 models with engines from S & G.

-S & G began production of their own motorcycles in 1925, and as a result Hecker began using JAP 198cc to 548 cc engines.
-In 1927 and 1928 Hecker new models whch included engines from Motosacoche (MAG) with 746 cc V-twins.
-From 1931 two-stroke machines with Sachs 73 cc and 98 cc engines were produced.
+S & G began production of their own motorcycles in 1925, and around the same time Hecker began using JAP 198 to 548cc engines.
+In 1927 and 1928 Hecker introduced new models whch included machines powered by Motosacoche (MAG) 746cc V-twins.
+With the onset of the depression, from 1931 two-stroke machines with Sachs 73 cc and 98 cc engines were produced.

-During the early 1930s Hecker developed a simple front-end suspension for lightweight motorcycles named the Pendlergabel (The Swinging Fork) which was adopted by many other German manufacturers.
-(JF)
+During the early 1930s Hecker developed a simple front-end suspension for lightweight motorcycles.

 |K 125 1948-1954||ILO, 123cc, 5.2 hp||95||72|